As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 Entry-level roles involving structured tasks performed routinely by humans are seen as most vulnerable to automation in this scenario.

-Kai-Fu Lee echoed Amodei’s concern by validating the projection that AI could displace 50% of jobs by 2027.
+Kai-Fu Lee echoed Amodei’s concern in 2025 by validating the projection that AI could displace 50% of jobs by 2027.

 As a prominent voice in the field, his agreement adds credibility to the estimate that AI job loss could soon impact half of the global workforce.
 While his statement is brief, it underscores growing consensus among experts that AI may reshape employment far more aggressively than previous technological change.9

-The IMF estimated that 300 million full-time jobs globally could be affected by AI-related automation.
+The IMF estimated that 300 million full-time jobs globally could be affected by AI-related automation in 2024.

 However, it emphasized that most will undergo task-level transformation, rather than outright loss.
 In high-income countries, service-heavy economies make the workforce especially exposed.